rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

 ## Touch state

-When some widgets are touched or released, a special event can be catched to trigger custom actions.
+When some widgets are touched or released, a special event can be caught to trigger custom actions.

 If the variable `touch` is not `undefined`, this means it holds the widget's current touch state: